Thanks for visiting my site. Some things of interest? The Chet Baker inspired single "You Can Trust Me With Your Heart" is available at CD Baby

 Still makes me chuckle!

 On the lighter side, it was brought to my attention that somehow I was brought up in a Kurt Elling blog.
 The blog started out complimenting my CD and then deteriorated into a name calling session with variations of my name not heard since grade school.
 I was compared to a bad Justin Timberlake impersonator and a Harry Connick Jr. wannabe.
 At first I didn't quite know what to think.
 The obvious question is why would these folks be discussing me in the first place?
 As the 'discussion' continued, the bloggers turned on each other.
 It is my contention that drugs, alcohol, and computers don't mix very well.
 You 'gotta' love it!

 Grandpa update: We were blessed on 8/15/11 with the birth of our second grandaughter Emily May Winkle.
-Her older sister Anna is now four years old!
+Her older sister Anna is now five years old!
 Whoohoo!
 I'm in the grandpa bidness and bidness is good!!